tbaker-sc/gedata_proj/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ###File Setup Information for  R script
-The run_analysis.R script contained in this repository requires 1 of the two following file configurations to work:
+The run_analysis.R script contained in this repository requires 1 of the 2 following file configurations to work:

-The getdata-projectfiles-UCI HAR Dataset.zip file initially downloaded from the data set URL above must be present in the working directory
+1. The getdata-projectfiles-UCI HAR Dataset.zip file initially downloaded from the data set URL above must be present in the working directory
 (i.e. the same directory as run_analysis.R)

 OR

-The unmodified directory/file structure that results from unzipping the getdata-projectfiles-UCI HAR Dataset.zip file should be present in the working directory.
+2. The unmodified directory/file structure that results from unzipping the getdata-projectfiles-UCI HAR Dataset.zip file should be present in the working directory.
 This means the root folder (UCI HAR Dataset) should be in the same directory as run_analysis.R and rest of the subdirectory/file structure should be unchanged from how unzip extracted them.